Bading History, Family Crest & Coats of Arms

 Early History of the Bading family

-Another 311 words (22 lines of text) covering the years 1778, 1795, 1808, and 1841 are included under the topic Early Bading History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bading research.
+Another 174 words (12 lines of text) covering the years 1778, 1795, 1808, and 1841 are included under the topic Early Bading History in all our PDF Extended History products and printed products wherever possible.

 Bading Spelling Variations